Tasha53505/159.356-capstone-project-group/README.md

 - Make sure if you're dealing with file paths that they're correct.
 - 0 can be used as a placeholder for playerID --> if the command your sending supports it.

+  *NOTE:* This has now been replaced by the use of a perl plugin

 -------------------------------------
 ## Generating Songs
 The folder menu is created by